Luigitou/NestJS-React-Microservice-Template/README.md

-# Kusodu-micro
+# NestJS React Microservice Template

-Kusodu-micro is a template project that combines a microservice architecture using NestJS with a frontend in React.
+This is a template project that combines a microservice architecture using NestJS with a frontend in React.
 It leverages Docker to containerize services and PostgreSQL as the database.
 This template is designed to be scalable, easy to maintain, and adaptable to various applications.

 ## Features